ShaunCurtis/Blazor.EditForms/readme.md

 # Managing Form Edit State in Blazor

-You've edited some data in a form.
-At some point you inadvertently click on a link in the navigation bar, click the back button, hit a favourite link.
+You've edited data in a form.
+You inadvertently click on a link in the navigation bar, click the back button, hit a favourite link.
 Do you really want to exit the form and go to where you've told the browser to go to.
 Maybe, maybe not.
-What you probably do want is to be warned you have unsaved data, and asked if you want to leave or go back to your form.
+What you probably want is to be warned about your unsaved data, and given the option to return or discard.

 This Repo shows how to implement just that in Blazor.

 ## Form Exits

-There are three (controlled) ways that a user can exit a form:
+There are three (controlled) ways a user can exit a form:
 1. Intra Form Navigation - Clicking on an Exit button within the Form.
 2. Intra Application Navigation - Clicking on a link in a navigation bar outside the form, clicking on the forward or back buttons on the browser.
 3. Extra Application Navigation - entering a new Url in the address bar, clicking on a favourite, closing the browser Tab or application.